 - Work well and communicate effectively with the public, fellow employees and volunteers.

-- Originate and execute projects with little or no supervision.
+- Execute projects with little or no supervision

 - Perform the job in professional manner and work efficiently under pressure.
 Show maturity and good judgment.

 - Adapt to different support needs created by varying work styles.